 Each of the 34 strengths falls into one of four domains (areas): Executing, Influencing, Relationship Building, and Strategic Thinking.

-The StrengthsFinder test identifies a person’s top 5 strengths, and it’s based on “positive psychology,” or what is “right” about people, not “wrong” with them.
+The StrengthsFinder test identifies a person’s top 5 strengths, and it is based on “positive psychology,” or what is “right” about people, not “wrong” with them.

 In 2004, the name of the personality assessment was changed to “Clifton StrengthsFinder,” in order to pay tribute to Don Clifton, who died in 2003.

-In 2007, Gallup updated the test and released a new book, StrengthsFinder 2.0.
+In 2007, Gallup updated the test and released the new book, StrengthsFinder 2.0.

 Recently, the StrengthsFinder name has been changed to CliftonStrengths assessment, but the actual test remains the same.

-To find out more about StrengthsFinder, or to schedule a free StrengthsFinder consultation, please call (720) 312-8737, or e-mail firstname.lastname@example.org.
+For information about StrengthsFinder, or to schedule a free StrengthsFinder consultation, call (720) 312-8737, or e-mail firstname.lastname@example.org.

-Please note: Based in Denver, Colorado, we’ve been helping individuals and teams use StrengthsFinder since 2008.
+Note: Based in Denver, Colorado, we have been helping individuals and teams use StrengthsFinder since 2008.
 We specialize in StrengthsFinder training (remote and on-site) for teams and managers.